Members of the IAC (3rd Term of Office)

 Roman Kent was born in 1925 in Łódź.
 He was a prisoner of Auschwitz, Gross-Rosen and other concentration camps.
 The president of the International Auschwitz Committee.

 He was liberated together with his brother Leon on 23 April 1945 in Flossenbürg.
 In 1946 both of his brothers were allowed to leave to the United States as “orphans” together with other children Holocaust survivors.
 Roman Kent lives in New York.
 He is the chairman of American Gathering of Jewish Holocaust Survivors and the treasurer of Jewish Claims Conference.
 Since 2003 he was a vice-president and since 2011 the president of the International Auschwitz Committee.

 Serge Klarsfeld was born in 1935.
-Historian, lawyer, vice president of the Fondation pour la Mémoire de la Shoah (Shoah Memorial Foundation), chairman of Fils et Filles des Déportés Juifs de France (Association of Sons and Daughters of Jewish Deportees from France), member of the Council of the International Centre for Education about Auschwitz and the Holocaust at the Auschwitz-Birkenau State Museum, as well as a member of the Council of the Auschwitz-Birkenau Foundation.
+Historian, lawyer, board member of the Fondation pour la Mémoire de la Shoah (Shoah Memorial Foundation), chairman of Fils et Filles des Déportés Juifs de France (Association of Sons and Daughters of Jewish Deportees from France), a member of the Council of the Auschwitz-Birkenau Foundation.

 Ronald Lauder was born in 1944.
 American businessman and philanthropist, Chairman of the World Jewish Congress and founder of the Lauder Foundation.
 For almost twenty years has regularly supported the Auschwitz-Birkenau Memorial Site.